 So far, we’ve experienced false alarms and the slow return to the traditional Irish weather I had expected – chilly with transitional rain and sun.
 Although the basking sharks have yet to show, however, the Explorers have actually participated in a critical, if less glamorous, component of working with these animals.
-Thanks to recent funding from our universities (Queen’s University, Belfast, and University of California, Davis), as well as the National Geographic Society, we have started to accumulate new types of equipment.
+Thanks to recent funding from our universities (Queen’s University, Belfast, and University of California, Davis), as well as the Inishowen Development Partnership and the National Geographic Society, we have started to accumulate new types of equipment.
 If we hope to track some sharks this summer, it’s going to be critical to make sure it all works, before we actually deploy it on the first basking shark we see.
 In addition, the environmental and plankton samples taken throughout the summer will provide a snapshot of the habitat the sharks will be swimming through.
 At the conclusion of our studies at Malin Head, our hope is to tie all of this data together to get a better idea of what makes this place a basking shark hotspot.

 For more information on the Coastal Explorers Programme, feel free to contact me.